7 Flowently tips for friends & colleagues

 Give the student time at work to study Dutch.
 This will speed up the learning process, increase the student’s motivation and will translate into direct results on the work floor.
 Only an hour per week works miracles.
 In fact, a regular 15 minutes every day is more effective than studying for one or two hours once a week.

-6 Dutch is a hard language
+6 Dutch is a tough language

 Only the German and the Danish language has the same grammatical tricks as Dutch does; putting the verb at the end of a sentence, putting prefixes at the end of a sentence with separable verbs, and more hocus pocus for most people.
 You can be super intelligent but absolutely have no talent for the Dutch language, ouch!